DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Spike acting like he'd been caught red handed, yet it was obvious he'd done nothing wrong, closed up in his room, where he'd gone with enough urgency as to even leave his engines dirty.
 Was what had fallen him, or someone else?

  "Nevermind me."
 She backed off quickly.
-"I've got to ah talk with parents, nevermind me."
+"I've got to ah talk with Parents, nevermind me."
 -----------

-It just so happened that she did have to talk with parents, an elderly couple who knocked her door impatiently, why was their colt avoiding them?Twilight had to be very professional despite the recent awkwardness and tell them that, while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
+It just so happened that she did have to talk with parents, an elderly couple who knocked her door impatiently, why was their colt avoiding them?
+Twilight had to be very professional despite her recent awkwardness and tell them that, while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
 Maybe a demanding marefriend, she ventured?
 Spike entered the kitchen while she was talking, hoping to a chair to get the good quartz and acting like nothing had happened.

 Which was just ok.
 Twilight was good at pretend.

  "How was your day?"
 Asked Spike after the couple went away, then shoved a clawful of quartz into his mouth with exaggerated nonchalance.
-He was wearing the paperboy hat he liked wearing when he went to town, but nothing else, which seemed odd to Twilight given the -assumed- situation.
+He had the paperboy hat he liked wearing when he went to town, but nothing else, which seemed odd to Twilight given the -assumed, she reminded herself- situation.

  "Yours?"
 She asked automatically.